openkraken/website/docs/guide/basic/layout.en-US.md

 2. Make all children of the container occupy the same amount of available width/height, regardless of how much width/height is available in the container.
 3. Make all columns in a multi-column layout occupy the same height, even if the amount of content contained in each column is different.

-Therefore, the Flexbox layout method was introduced in the CSS3 standard, which solved the limitations of many previous layout methods.
+So the Flexbox layout method is introduced in the CSS3 standard, which solves the limitations of many previous layout methods.
 For detailed concept introduction, please refer to this [document](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/CSS_layout/Flexbox).

 For all properties related to the flexbox layout supported by Kraken, please refer to [Development Document](/en-US/api/styles/layout#flexbox layout).